tsly123/HULA-DAMA/README.md

 * This repo is based on PyTorch=1.10.1 and timm=0.5.4

 Below is the fine-tune result of DAMA compared to other state-of-the-art methods pretrained on **brain cells dataset** and **ImageNet-1k**.
-Please see the paper for detailed results.

 ### Brain Cell datasets
 Please see the Supplementary Materials for more results and figures.